paarthneekhara/AdversarialDeepFakes/classification/README.md

 ```
 Enable cuda with ```--cuda```  or see parameters with ```python attack.py -h```.

-### Running an attack on multiple video files
+### Running experiments on FaceForensic++ Dataset

-This setup is for running any of our attack methodologies to create adversarial examples on multiple video files.
+This setup is for running any of our attack methodologies to create adversarial examples on multiple video files from FaceForensic++ Dataset.
 ```shell
 python run_experiments.py
 -data <path to manipulated_test_sequences folder containing all videos generated using Deepfakes, Neuraltextures, Face2Face, FaceSwap >